4.2-kiloyear event: Evidence

-Central Greenland reconstructed temperature.
-Unlike the 8.2-kiloyear event, the 4.2-kiloyear event has no prominent signal in the Gisp2 ice core that has an onset at 4.2 ka BP.

-A phase of intense aridity around 2200 BC is recorded across North Africa, the Middle East, the Red Sea, the Arabian Peninsula, the Indian subcontinent, and midcontinental North America.
+A phase of intense aridity around 2200 BC is recorded in physical evidence across North Africa, the Middle East, the Red Sea, the Arabian Peninsula, the Indian subcontinent, and midcontinental North America.
 Glaciers throughout the mountain ranges of western Canada advanced around that time.
 Iceland also experienced glacial advance.
 Evidence has also been found in an Italian cave flowstone, the Kilimanjaro ice sheet, and in Andean glacier ice.
 The onset of the aridification in Mesopotamia around 2100 BC also coincided with a cooling event in the North Atlantic, known as Bond event 3.
-Despite the geographic diversity of these examples, evidence for the 4.2 ka event in Northern Europe is ambiguous, which suggests that the origins and effects of the event are spatially complex.

 In 2018, the International Commission on Stratigraphy divided the Holocene epoch into three periods, with the late Holocene from around 2250 BC onwards designated as the Meghalayan stage/age.
 The boundary stratotype is a speleothem in Mawmluh cave in India, and the global auxiliary stratotype is an ice core from Mount Logan in Canada.
 However, justification for this division is debated as the event was not a global drought and did not happen within a clear timeframe.
 Jessica Tierney, a paleoclimatologist at the University of Arizona in Tucson, states that proponents of the new partitioning mistakenly "lumped together evidence of other droughts and wet periods, sometimes centuries away from the event."